 This turns out to be a much better experience for the end users.
 Spotify’s playlists are ones that do the heavy lifting (and do it well) for you, whereas Apple Music’s playlists just… exist.
 They’re not prime on music discovery–at least in my personal experience.

-Apple Music’s desktop user interface is much buggier than Spotify’s.
+Apple Music’s macOS desktop UI is much buggier than Spotify’s.

-Spotify’s desktop interface is incredibly intuitive.
+Spotify’s desktop interface is incredibly intuitive and always seems to just work.
 The search function is phenomenal, and I can almost always find what I’m looking for.
-On the other hand, Apple’s search functionality is, again, a bit buggy.
+On the other hand, Apple’s search functionality is all but intuitive or helpful.

 When I search for a track or artist in Apple Music, it pulls up the artists that are already in my library.
 9/10 times I’m not searching for songs, artists, or albums that are already in my library.